-Cystitis is the most common type of UTI, accounting for around 80% of all infections.
+Cystitis is the most common UTI, accounting for around 80% of all infections.
 It usually affects the bladder and is characterised by a burning sensation when urinating, cloudy or bloody urine, and a feeling of urgency to urinate.

 Urethritis is an infection of the urethra, the tube that carries urine from the bladder to the outside of the body.
 It is usually caused by bacteria such as Escherichia coli (E. coli), Chlamydia, or gonorrhoea.
 Symptoms include pain when urinating, cloudy or bloody urine, and a burning sensation in the urethra.

 Pyelonephritis is a more serious type of UTI that affects the kidneys.
-It is usually caused by bacteria such as E. coli, Klebsiella pneumonia, or Pseudomonas aeruginosa.
+It is usually caused by bacteria such as E. coli, Klebsiella pneumoniae, or Pseudomonas aeruginosa.
 Symptoms include fever, chills, nausea, vomiting, and pain in the lower back.

-Now, What is Dehydration and How Does It Cause UTI?
+Now, What is Dehydration, and How Does It Cause UTI?

 First, dehydration causes your body to produce less urine.
 When you don’t urinate as often, bacteria have more time to grow in your urinary tract.